Todd Wiltshire

-Todd Wiltshire (born 26 September 1968 in Bankstown, New South Wales) is a retired Australian motorcycle speedway rider who competed at the highest level of the sport, finishing a career best third in the 1990 Individual Speedway World Championship at the Odsal Stadium in Bradford, England.
+Todd Wiltshire (born 26 September 1968 in Bankstown, New South Wales) is an Australian former motorcycle speedway rider, who competed at the highest level of the sport, finishing a career best third in the 1990 Individual Speedway World Championship at the Odsal Stadium in Bradford, England.
 He is also a two time Australian Champion, winning in 1999 and 2001.

 Career

 Australia

 Despite being born in Sydney, Todd Wiltshire spent most of his childhood in Newcastle.
 He started racing in 1979 at the Lake Macquarie Mini-Cycle Club, giving his older sister Fiona the credit for getting him started in racing saying she was his inspiration through her own involvement in dirt track racing.
 Wiltshire won numerous junior titles before capturing the Australian 500cc championship in his first senior year in 1986.